North Georgia Electric Membership Corporation

 (9) The consumer will be responsible for the cost of repairing damages due to dig-ins, vandalism, and similar occurrences caused by the consumer or the consumer’s agents, contractors, or other representatives.

-(10) The Cooperative will schedule work after notification from the consumer that all requirements have been met.
+(10) The Cooperative will schedule work after all requirements have been met.

 (11) Trench must have marking tape, furnished by the Cooperative, installed to the Cooperative’s specifications and be satisfactorily backfilled before any lines will be energized.

 (12) The consumer shall provide adequate right-of-way with suitable easements for the installation, operation, and maintenance of the Cooperative’s facilities.

 (13) Rock excavation charges will apply as listed in Appendix D.

 The Cooperative may extend underground electrical service to subdivisions and other residential developments under the following terms and conditions, which may be in addition to the requirements above.